vorlie/YoutubeDL/README.md

 # Youtube Downloader by Vorlie
 Simple youtube downloader.
 Currently supports windows only.
+Works on linux and macos if run youtubedl.py directly, use the release version if you are on windows.

 ## Features
 - Paste youtube link